Jobs Jobs Jobs

 appropriate animations (anatomist, psychologist).

-So it takes and university plus a technical/vocational school to build the talent need to make a lexa.
+So it takes and university plus a technical school plus a vocational school to build the talent need to make a lexa.

 Personality Script Editing and Evolution

 Start off with an interesting personality is key because we already have un-interesting lexas (like Alexa) and they need